Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 var recommendations = await getRecommendationsAsync(new SongService());
 ```

-This technique may look extremely awkward in the context of object-oriented programming, but this is something functional languages provide out of the box with their support for _currying_.
-For example, this is essentially the same code as above, but written in F#:
+This technique may look extremely awkward in the context of object-oriented programming, but this is something functional languages have first-class support for, thanks to a feature known as _currying_.
+As an example, this is essentially the same code as above, but written in F# instead:

 ```fsharp
 let getRecommendations userName songService = task {